anu-varshini11/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**
-implementation of SR flipflop using Verilog is successfull
+Implementation of SR flipflop using Verilog is successfull.